-- Reviewed our First Steps and Readiness Programs to ensure that in 2024 all students will be able to access their level of education - Established multiple levels of academic program in the senior program to ensure success for all - Continued rolling enrolments to ensure no student has to wait extended periods to access our programs - Continue to focus on the wellbeing of our students to ensure they are able to concentrate on their progress - Developed an internal School Support structure to work beside the teaching and training staff in 2024 - Management continued to lead the staff in the principles identified in the book, 'The Legacy'.
+- Implementation of First Steps, Kick Start and Readiness Programs to ensure that in 2024 all students were able to access their level of education. - Established multiple levels of academic program in the senior program to ensure success for all. - Continued rolling enrolments to ensure no student has to wait extended periods to access our programs. - Continue to focus on the wellbeing of our students to ensure they can concentrate on their progress. - Embedded the internal School Support structure with the addition of an Inclusion HOD to work beside the teaching and training staff in 2024. - Management continued to lead the staff culture in the principles identified in the book, 'The Legacy'.
 This ensures that staff will build on a culture that promotes belonging and buying into the student's success.
 This culture was also supported through the induction process for new staff with the Dean of Students taking ownership of this process at each campus.
 Professional development days had a commitment to continue with creating a team culture with a wellbeing focus and the wellbeing committee remains active across the campuses fostering staff connectiveness and positivity.